 - targeted age ranges.

-Points are not awarded for specific occupations, although all applicants must still nominate an occupation on the Consolidated Sponsored Occupations List and have their skills assessed in their nominated occupation.
+Points are not awarded for specific occupations, although all applicants must still nominate an occupation on the combined list of eligible skilled occupations and have their skills assessed in their nominated occupation.

 The pass mark for points-tested skilled migration visas invited through SkillSelect is 60 points.
 The points test applies to applicants for the following visas:

 To apply for one of the above visas, applicants need to satisfy the following threshold requirements:

 - lodge an expression of interest on the SkillSelect online portal and receive an invitation to apply

 - be under 50 years of age at the time of applying for a visa

 - meet the threshold English language requirement of competent English

 - nominate and hold a skilled assessment for an occupation published on the lists of eligible skilled occupations at the time of lodging their expression of interest.